Forms and functions of subordinate clauses

 These clauses function as adverbs, modifying the main clause by providing information about time, place, manner, condition, etc.

-They are introduced by subordinating conjunctions (e.g., because, although, when, while).
+They are introduced by subordinating conjunctions (e.g., because, although, when, and while).

 Example: